Frizthec/pyMetaMetrics/README.md

 Metadiscourse is embedded in everyday communication actions.
 Based on Hyland's taxonomy metadiscourse are those unary or compound words and phrases that allow a person to take an authorial stance.
 In other words, metadiscourse is not _what_ one says, but **how** one says it.

+There are no open source python packages for metadiscourse analysis.
+Our package not only provides a dictionary for this analysis, but also provides a quantitative analysis template through the ecosystem of other open source packages.
+This package will further be augmented through LLM-driven rhetorical move identification.

 ## Metadiscourse Markers
 Discourse markers are words used to link, describe, and organize ideas in written and verabal discourse.
 In broad terms, they are organized into ten categories: Code Gloss, Endorphics, Evidentials, Framemarkers, Transition, Attitude markers, Emphatics, Person Markers, Engagement, and Hedges.
 While there are words that are most commonly used in a specific category, they may be used in multiple categories, or their specific usage may be best determined based on context.